 Appropriations provide for expenditures that will be incurred and encumbrances that will be established during the fiscal year.
 Council policy establishes appropriation control at the department and fund level.
-Changes in appropriations within the same department and fund may be approved by the City Manager, except that transfers greater than \$50,000 between major expense categories (e.g., personnel services, services and supplies, or capital outlay) must be approved by Council.
-The City Manager is also authorized to accept and appropriate donations and grants of up to \$50,000 for projects and programs previously approved by the City Council.
+Changes in appropriations within the same department and fund may be approved by the City Manager, transfers greater than \$100,000 between Capital Investment Program projects must be approved by Council.
+The City Manager is also authorized to accept and appropriate donations and grants of up to \$100,000 for projects and programs previously approved by the City Council.
 All transfers between funds must be approved by Council.